jtothebell/fake-08/README.md

 # fake-08

-A Pico 8 player for 3DS (homebrew).
+A Pico 8 player for 3DS and other consoles (homebrew).
 Not related to or supported by Lexaloffle Software

 ## Usage:
 Place the executable file (.3DSx for 3DS or .nro for Switch) in a directory where it can be executed from your homebrew menu.
 Place pico 8 cart files (\*.p8 text or \*.p8.png files) in the `/p8carts/` directory on the SD card of your homebrew capable 3DS or Switch console (no support offered here for modifying your console, but you can look at https://3DS.hacks.guide/ for a guide to installing custom firmware on the 3DS).